The Ground of Reality

 Gold and Water

-Take a gold necklace, a gold ring, a gold coin.
-Each has its own name, shape, function.
-You can melt the ring and pour it into the mould of a bracelet.
-The ring is gone, the bracelet appears.
+Take a gold necklace.
+It has a name, shape, function.
+You can melt the necklace and pour it into the mould of a bracelet.
+The necklace is gone, the bracelet appears. new name, shape and function.
 But through all of that, what never changed?
 The gold.
 The gold is not one of the objects.
-It is the substance of which all three are temporary expressions.
-It is immanent in each of them, right here, fully present, and simultaneously transcends any particular form they take.
+It is the underlying reality of which both necklace and bracelet are temporary expressions.

-This is a better and logically coherent analogy for the relationship between ultimate reality and the world of apparent multiplicity.
-Brahman is not one thing among other things.
-It is the is-ness itself, the pure existence on which all particular things depend for their being.
-The names and forms are superimpositions on top of the underlying one is-ness.
-A wave temporarily “borrows” its existence from the underlying water.
-Arising, then subsiding.
+This is a better and logically coherent analogy for the relationship between ultimate reality and the world of apparent names and forms, which are superimpositions on top of the underlying one is-ness.
+Just like a bracelet or a necklace “borrow” their existence from the underlying gold.
+Or a wave “borrows” its existence from the underlying water.
+Arising and subsiding.
+So does everything else in the universe - borrowing being from the underlying is-ness.

 PS: Alex O’Connor makes a similar argument in this video if you’re interested.